aakosm/ggplot2_workshop/README.md

-# PERG ggplot2 workshop repository
+# ggplot2 workshop

-The html from the RMarkdown is accessible here: [https://aakosm.github.io/ggplot2_perg.html](https://aakosm.github.io/ggplot2_perg.html)
+Repository for the `ggplot2` workshop.
+A quick and accesible introduction to start creating beautiful figures in R.